 First, you should call 911 and report the accident, or if not an emergency, then contact your local police department.
 Oftentimes, if not an emergency and there is limited damage to the car(s), then the police may advise they are not needed at the scene.
 Either way, by reporting the accident, an official record is created, and this record starts your chain of evidence if you will be pursuing compensation for damages.
 Your car accident attorney will also want it reported so that it continues the chain of evidence as he further investigates the accident and builds your case.

-Additionally, if there is any injury or death or property damage that exceeds $1000, you must also submit a SR-31 form with the DMV.
+Additionally, if there is any injury or death or property damage that exceeds $1000, you must also submit an SR-31 form with the DMV.

-Last, but never least, know what your worth.
+Last, but never least, know what you are worth.
 You may have property damage and medical bills, and may even have pain and suffering claims.
 You know what the costs are.
 You know how the car accident, through no fault of your own, changed your life.
 Don’t settle.
-Never settle.
+Never settle without consulting with an experienced car accident lawyer.
+Having a dedicated Montgomery car accident law firm can make all the difference when you start dealing with insurance companies and adjusters.

-As mentioned, insurance companies simply don’t want to pay.
+As mentioned, insurance companies and the adjusters that work for them simply don’t want to pay for your injuries or damages.
 They will push for a quick settlement and pressure you to accept.
 Don’t.
+Talk to an experienced car accident lawyer first.

 Settling for less than what it’s all worth and what you rightly and legally deserve will torment you, especially for those of you whose injuries are complex and which may manifest other problems later in life.
 But you can’t go back to the insurance company later, once the settlement is done, it’s done.

 If you have been involved in a car accident caused by someone else’s careless, negligent or reckless conduct and are seeking assistance, contact the car accident attorney at The Vance Law Firm.
 We’re experienced car accident lawyers.
 We’re aggressive.
 We’re resourceful.
-We let the tiger out of the cage when it’s time to fight for our clients’ rights.
+We let the tiger out of the cage when it’s time for a car accident lawyer to fight for our clients’ rights.